7 Communicating with R Markdown

 ```

-This happens because you are attempting to use tidyverse functions (read_csv(), as well as various ggplot functions) before you load the tidyverse package.
-Figure 7.8 highlights the problem.
+This error happens because you are attempting to use tidyverse functions like read_csv(), as well as various ggplot functions, before you load the tidyverse package.

-Alison Hill, one of the most prolific R Markdown educators, tells her students to “knit early and often.”
+Alison Hill, a research scientist and one of the most prolific R Markdown educators, tells her students to knit early and often.
 This practice makes it easier to isolate issues that make knitting fail.
 Hill describes her typical R Markdown workflow as spending 75 percent of her time working on a new document and 25 percent of her time knitting to check that the R Markdown document works.

 Quarto

-In 2022, a new publishing tool similar to R Markdown was released.
+In 2022, Posit released a publishing tool similar to R Markdown.
 Known as Quarto, this tool takes what R Markdown has done for R and extends it to other languages, including Python, Julia, and Observable JS.
-As I write this book, Quarto is starting to gain more traction.
-Luckily, the concepts you’ve learned about in this chapter apply to Quarto as well.
+As I write this book, Quarto is gaining traction.
+Luckily, the concepts you’ve learned in this chapter apply to Quarto as well.
 Quarto documents have a YAML section, code chunks, and Markdown text.
-You can export Quarto documents to HTML, PDF, and Word documents.
-There are some minor differences in syntax between R Markdown and Quarto documents, but if you know how to use R Markdown, you should easily pick up Quarto as well.
-The documentation at https://quarto.org/ is a great place to read more about all of the Quarto features and learn how to get started using it.
+You can export Quarto documents to HTML, PDF, and Word.
+However, R Markdown and Quarto documents have some syntactic differences, which are explored further in Chapter 10.

-We started this chapter with the example of a report that needs to be regenerated monthly.
-Using R Markdown, we can reproduce this report every month without changing our code.
-Even if we lost the final Word document, we could quickly recreate it.
-Or, as Jenny Bryan and Jim Hester, as part of their rstats.wtf workshop, put it in Figure 7.9:
+You started this chapter by considering the scenario of a report that needs to be regenerated monthly.
+You learned how you can use R Markdown to reproduce this report every month without changing your code.
+Even if you lost the final Word document, you could quickly re-create it.

-Best of all, working with R Markdown makes it possible to do things in seconds that would have previously taken hours.
-In a world where making a single report requires three tools and five steps, you may not want to work on it.
-As a research scientist who used R Markdown regularly, Alison Hill says it enabled her to work on reports before she had received all of the data.
-She could write code that worked with partial data and rerun it with the final data at any time.
+Best of all, working with R Markdown makes it possible to do in seconds what would have previously taken hours.
+When making a single report requires three tools and five steps, you may not want to work on it.
+But, as Alison Hill has pointed out, with R Markdown you can even work on reports before you receive all of the data.
+You could simply write code that works with partial data and rerun it with the final data at any time.

-In this chapter, we’ve just scratched the surface of what R Markdown can do.
-The next chapter will show how to use it to instantly generate hundreds of reports.
+This chapter has just scratched the surface of what R Markdown can do.
+The next chapter will show you how to use it to instantly generate hundreds of reports.
 Magic indeed!